- BY Pip Hague

 Validity requirements

-The validity requirements are similar to the requirements for most of the points-based routes under the new immigration system (but not the same).
-The applicant must submit a valid visa application and pay the required application fee, Immigration Health Surcharge (if applicable), enrol their biometrics, submit their documents and have an assigned Certificate of Sponsorship issued no more than 3 months before the date of application.
+The validity requirements are similar to the requirements for most of the points-based routes (but they’re not the same).
+The applicant must submit a valid visa application and pay the required application fee, immigration health surcharge (if applicable), enrol their biometrics (if they can’t use the ‘UK Immigration: ID Check’ app), submit their documents and have an assigned certificate of sponsorship issued no more than three months before the date of application.

 Suitability requirement